Frontend CORS Solutions

 How It Works

-When starting the project with lovrabet start, CLI automatically maps your local project to the dev.lovrabet.com development domain.
+When using lovrabet start to launch your project, the CLI automatically maps your local project to the dev.lovrabet.com development domain.

-Important: Although dev.lovrabet.com and api.lovrabet.com are both subdomains of lovrabet.com, they are still different domains and constitute cross-origin requests.
-However, dev.lovrabet.com has been added to the Lovrabet platform's CORS whitelist, and the server allows cross-origin requests from dev.lovrabet.com, so no CORS error occurs.
+Important: Although dev.lovrabet.com and api.lovrabet.com are both lovrabet.com subdomains, they are still different domains and belong to cross-origin requests.
+It's just that dev.lovrabet.com has been added to the Lovrabet platform's CORS whitelist, and the server side allows cross-origin requests from dev.lovrabet.com, so no CORS error occurs.

 # Start development server